Unit 3 - Practice Quiz

 A. If he studies for the exam, he won't be failing the course.

-B. If he studied for the exam, he wouldn't fail the course.
+B. If he had studied for the exam, he wouldn't have failed the course.

 C. If he had studied for the exam, he wouldn't be failing the course.

-D. If he had studied for the exam, he wouldn't have failed the course.
+D. If he studied for the exam, he wouldn't fail the course.

 23 Which sentence is the most accurate rephrasing of: 'You cannot get a refund if you do not have the original receipt'?